Pump It Up (Elvis Costello song): Cover versions

-"Pump It Up" has been covered by the Hotrats as well as Mudhoney; the latter rendition was described by Deming as "manag[ing] to actually build on Costello's surliness, though their rendition had a purposefully woozy quality that suggested the hangover had already started to set in."
+"Pump It Up" has been covered by Mudhoney whose rendition was described by Deming as "manag[ing] to actually build on Costello's surliness, though their rendition had a purposefully woozy quality that suggested the hangover had already started to set in."

 The song's drum beat inspired the Knack's 1979 hit "My Sharona", according to Knack guitarist Berton Averre.

 Electronic band Rogue Traders used the track's riff on their 2005 song "Voodoo Child".

 Olivia Rodrigo's 2021 song "Brutal" features a guitar riff similar to that of "Pump It Up", leading to accusations of plagiarism.
 In response, Costello—who cited Bob Dylan's "Subterranean Homesick Blues" as inspiration for "Pump It Up"—commented, "This is fine by me ...
 It's how rock and roll works.
 You take the broken pieces of another thrill and make a brand new toy.
 That's what I did."